ayush-09/Job-Recommendation-Engine/README.md

 ## Installation
 1. Clone the repository
-2. Install the required dependencies

 ## Usage
 1. Prepare the dataset:
-- Obtain the Naukri.com dataset.
+- Obtain the Naukri.com dataset from [Kaggle](https://www.kaggle.com/datasets/promptcloud/jobs-on-naukricom)
 - Ensure the dataset is in CSV format and contains relevant columns such as user profiles, job postings, and user interactions.
 - Modify the code to match the dataset structure if necessary.